SamarthBagde/URL-Shortener/README.md

 # URL-Shortener 🔗

-# 🔗 URL Shortener (MERN + Redis + Docker + EC2)
+# 🔗 URL Shortener (MERN + Redis)

-A minimal, full-stack URL Shortener application built with the MERN stack, and Redis caching.
+A minimal, full-stack URL Shortener application built with the MERN stack and Redis caching.

 ## 🚀 Features